Thornewood: Film History

-The Castle was used as a set for the Stephen King film Rose Red, playing the role of the eponymous estate.
-The miniseries began filming at Thornewood and in Seattle (where Rose Red is located in the story) on August 22, 2000, and was completed in mid-December 2000, with the finished series released in January 2002.
-The fictional estate of Rose Red was depicted as considerably larger than even the actual Thornewood, which is considered to be around 27,000 square feet among all its interior rooms.
+In 1927, the mansion was used as part of the set for silent film drama, The Eye of the Totem, directed by W.S.
+Van Dyke and produced by H.C.
+Weaver Studios of Tacoma.
+In 2000, the ABC Television Network used the set for the Stephen King miniseries, Stephen King's Rose Red, with Thornewood Castle and its grounds playing the role of the eponymous estate.
+The miniseries began filming at Thornewood and in Seattle at the University of Washington on August 22, 2000, and was completed in mid-December 2000, with the finished series released in January 2002.
+The fictional estate of Rose Red was depicted as considerably larger than even the actual Thornewood, which is considered to be around 27,000 ft2 among all its interior rooms.
+Centered on the green lawn of the mansion's front drive is a white circular fountain adorned with various putti figures which was made for the film and is not original to the home.
+A faux tower along the roof line was made for the series and was temporary.
+Thornewood Castle Hotel features a dedicated overnight rental room named The Rose Red Suite which is below where the temporary tower was located.

-Several exterior shots of the castle were also used in the popular Netflix horror show The Haunting of Bly Manor.
+Several exterior shots of the castle were also used in the popular 2020 Netflix horror series The Haunting of Bly Manor.
+The exterior of the mansion was a brief establishing shot, in There Will Be Blood (released in 2007 and starring Daniel Day Lewis) for the grand private mansion owned by the protagonist.